Tips Bulletin

 Let the mushrooms cool and place them on a baking sheet in a single layer.
 Put the cookie sheet in your freezer until the mushrooms are frozen, and transfer them to the freezer containers, leaving about ½ inch headspace.
 Label the containers and put them in the freezer.

-If you are eager to preserve other vegetables like carrots and potatoes that you may have on hand, you might have considered “can you freeze carrots, too?
-Yes, actually you can use the above recipe for mushrooms to freeze carrot slices, as well, and end up with a delicious side dish to accompany your favorite meal.
+If you are eager to preserve other vegetables like carrots and potatoes that you may have on hand, you might have considered, “Can you freeze carrots, too?”
+Yes, you can use the above recipe for mushrooms to freeze carrot slices, as well, and end up with a delicious side dish to accompany your favorite meal.

 How to Thaw Frozen Mushrooms

-Mushrooms are sensitive to temperature and will not tolerate a rapid return to room temperature after they’ve been in the freezer for months.
-The same situation applies when you thaw fresh asparagus.
+Mushrooms are sensitive to temperature and will not tolerate a rapid return to room temperature after being in the freezer for months.
 Be careful when you thaw your mushrooms and other fruits and vegetables to make sure that they maintain their texture and flavor.

 Edible mushrooms and delectable asparagus spears are a treat, and it would be a shame to ruin them so close to the finish line.
 Never move your mushrooms from the freezer to the countertop.